 The Corporation has a strong and independent non-executive element and no individual or group dominates its decision making process.
 The Corporation considers that each of its non-executive members is independent of management and free from any business or other relationship, which could materially interfere with the exercise of their independent judgement.

-There is a clear division of responsibility in that the roles of the Chair of the Corporation and Principal of the College are separate.
+There is a clear division of responsibility in that the roles of the Chair and Accounting Officer are separate.

 Appointments to the Corporation